Seattle's Child

 Grab a basket and gather up this ideal U-pick fruit.

 You can usually pick ripe blueberries from mid-July to early September, however, the season varies with climate conditions, and some farms open in late June.
-(Bryant Blueberry Farm in Arlington will open June 29th in 2023).
-Remember to always call first or check the farm website or Facebook to make sure the farm is open and there are berries for picking.
+Remember to always call first or check the farm website or Facebook to make sure the farm is open and there are berries for picking.Ā Ā

-Here’s your all-you-need-to-know guide to the blueberry season: u-picks farms, how to spot ripe berries, and scrumptious recipes just in case you do not eat immediately everything you pick!
+Here’s your all-you-need-to-know guide to the blueberry season: u-pick farms, how to spot ripe berries, and scrumptious recipes just in case you do not eat everything you pick immediately!

 U-Pick Farm Tips